 Adding both Google Analytics and Webmaster Tools are also highly recommended to measure progress.
 In Google Analytics, you can track visitors and the criteria used to reach your site over any date range.
 In Webmaster Tools, you can..and should submit your XML Sitemap described above.
 Webmaster Tools will also track the number of inbound links, whether your site has any crawl errors, and how it generally looks across the web.
 There are a lot more advance features and techniques, not part of this scope.

 The next step is Off-Page SEO.
-This includes link building, social media, article submissions, local listings, and blog/forum posts.
+This includes link building, social media, press releases, article submissions, local listings, and blog/forum posts.
 All of this effort should be to get “quality” inbound links from sites relevant to your target audience and content.